RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 If you run these tests in another environment (such as on-premise), you must use NVMe SSDs to see the performance benefits of RoF.

-## Preparing the Flash Memory
+## Preparing the flash memory

 After you install RS on the nodes, the flash memory attached to the i3.2xlarge instances must be prepared and formatted with the `/opt/redislabs/sbin/prepare_flash.sh` script.

-## Setting up the Load Generation Tool
+## Setting up the load generation tool

 The memtier_benchmark load generator tool generates the load on the RoF databases.
 To use this tool, install RS on a dedicated instance that is not part of the RS cluster